 Here is an excerpt of Hall’s February 2010 article.

 Secessionism and Civil War vs. External War

-As the chart shows, declining social mood is necessary but not sufficient for intense secessionism.
-Secessionism spiked during the Civil War but was nearly absent during World War II; in fact, the external war, if anything, increased rather than decreased patriotic feeling.
+As the chart shows, declining social mood is necessary but alone is not sufficient for intense secessionism. …

-Examples from the past and present show that common enemies often forestall civil wars.
-War with Carthage redirected ancient Rome’s internal conflict for many years.
-Once Rome defeated its enemy, civil war intensified and the empire began its famous decline.
-The Spanish-American War in the decades following the U.S. Civil War provided a common enemy that helped to heal the residual bitterness between North and South.
-The 1919 Anglo-Afghan War united long-adversarial Pashtun tribes against the British.
-As Euan Wilson described in the January 2010 Socionomist, the intensity of the Chinese Civil War waned when Japan expanded its incursion from northern China into Manchuria.
-After Finland lost its common enemy and oppressor, Russia, during the Russo-Japanese war, it promptly erupted in civil war.
-A prolonged political enmity followed, but it eased when Finns again faced a common enemy in World War II.
+Examples from the past and present show that common enemies often vent society’s anger and thereby forestall civil wars. … As North-South enmity festered in the U.S. in the 1850s, the children and grandchildren of Revolutionary War veterans cried, “We can secede again!”
+The Civil War crushed that idea even as it successfully vented society’s deep, mood-driven anger. … In the decades following the U.S. Civil War, the Spanish-American War provided a common enemy and helped heal the residual bitterness between North and South.
+The 1919 Anglo-Afghan War helped unite long-adversarial Pashtun tribes against the British.
+The intensity of the Chinese Civil War waned when Japan expanded its northern China incursion into Manchuria.
+After Finland lost its common enemy and oppressor, Russia, during the Russo-Japanese war, it promptly erupted into civil war.
+A prolonged political enmity followed, then eased again when Finns faced a common enemy in World War II.
 In 2009, previously hostile Pakistan and Afghan Taliban factions united to oppose the buildup of 17,000 U.S. troops.
 Recent reports show Taliban groups again bonding as they face the current 30,000 troop American surge.